A complete guide to GRC

 Off-the-shelf software

-These solutions are ready-made software.
-They ship with a preset feature set.
+These solutions involve ready-made software.
+They ship with a default set of features out-of-the-box.

 Advantages